 This entity deals specifically with workers who do not qualify as seamen under the Jones Act but instead have rights under the Longshore and Harbor Workers’ Compensation Act (LHWCA).

-This compensation can include medical expenses, rehabilitation, and other services needed due to a maritime injury.
-The LHWCA covers many maritime workers and those who are not maritime workers but who perform work on the water or in the harbor.
+Compensation can include medical expenses, rehabilitation, and other services needed after a maritime injury.
+The LHWCA covers both maritime workers and those who do not work on the water or in the harbor.

-The LHWCA covers injuries that occur on “navigable waters.”
-A maritime accidents attorney can help you determine which law covers your accident and how you can pursue benefits to cover your medical bills and a portion of your lost wages.
+The LHWCA covers job-related injuries that occur on “navigable waters.”
+A maritime accident attorney can help you determine which law covers your accident and how you can pursue benefits to cover your medical bills and a portion of your lost wages.

 What Is the Difference Between the LHWCA and the Jones Act?